2Max4/Network_Analysis/README.md

 # Network_Analysis
-This project is still under development.
-The following guide helps to begin with the current state of project and will be updated soon.
+This project is still under development and will be maintained mainly during the Hacktoberfest.
+The following guide helps you to begin with the current state of project and will be continually updated.
+If you are looking for a project to contribute to during the Hacktoberfest you are highly welcome to join our project.
+See "Dev Guide" for more information.

 ## Purpose of the Project